ramit21/oauth2-springsecurity/README.md

 Instead of building OAuth servers from scratch, companies prefer to use readymade options like Keycloak, Okta, Cognito etc.

+Keycloak also supports Kerberso providers, Ldap providers, as well as social federation identity providers.

 ## Project setup
 Download Keycloak from https://www.keycloak.org/downloads and see instructions to start the server using steps given for bare metal setup on our laptop: https://www.keycloak.org/getting-started/getting-started-zip